Search and Replace for Contact fields

 How can I achieve these changes without modifying all contacts one-by-one?

-Depending on your exact changes that you need to make, there may also be alternative method which don’t require you to import or export anything.
-The methods are listed below the Export/Import method.
+Depending on the exact changes that you need to make, there may also be alternative methods which don’t require you to import or export anything.
+These methods are listed below the Export/Import method.

-Export to csv or xls and then Import without duplicates
+Export to csv and then Import without duplicates

 You can find the Import and Export feature of Outlook in the following location;